gussmith23/glenside/README.md

 ## Publications

-- TODO: Glenside is accepted to MAPS at PLDI 2021!
-Add link to MAPS paper
+- [Pure Tensor Program Rewriting via Access Patterns (Representation Pearl)](https://arxiv.org/abs/2105.09377) (published at the MAPS symposium at PLDI 2021)
 - [Enumerating Hardware-Software Splits with Program Rewriting](https://arxiv.org/abs/2003.00290), a two-page proposal of Glenside which was accepted into the [Second Young Architects Workshop](https://sites.psu.edu/yarch2020/) at ASPLOS 2020.